 - Make sure your child washes hands with soap and water after using the toilet and before eating.

 - Wash your hands with soap and water or an alcohol-based hand sanitizer after touching your child and their eating utensils, dirty laundry or diapers (Picture 3).

-- Keep your child’s utensils, toys and dirty clothes away from others.
+- Keep things your child uses, like toys and dirty clothes, away from others.
 Wash them in hot soapy water.

 - Clean the toilet and hard surfaces often with disinfectant or an antimicrobial wipe.
 Let dry 15 seconds.

 When to Call the Doctor